 Acquia Search provides preconfigured Solr search configurations that work with the most popular search modules and are available for several languages.
 You can select one of these configurations using the Search page in the Acquia user interface, as described in Selecting a language.
 The principal reason to choose a different search schema is to support websites whose primary language is other than English.

 Other customizations of the default Acquia Search configuration files are possible (for example, to support websites in other primary languages or other content-indexing behavior, like word-splitting rules or n-gram tokenizing).
-These kinds of Acquia Search customizations are available only for Enterprise Acquia subscriptions and Acquia Cloud Enterprise customers.
+These kinds of Acquia Search customizations are available only for Acquia Cloud Enterprise customers or customers with an Enterprise Acquia subscription.
 Those customers can modify their

 protwords.txt files, subject to the following limitations:

 - You can initiate Acquia Search customization by filing a support ticket with Acquia.

 - Customer requests to implement Acquia Search customizations are processed weekly.
 Requests submitted by the end of Acquia business hours in the local Acquia support region each Monday will be processed on Wednesday of the same week.

 - An Acquia Search customization request ticket has the following requirements: